Scarborough funiculars: Central Tramway

 The funicular is operated by two cars.
 In its original operating configuration, the funicular used steam power generated by equipment sited roughly 18 m beneath the top station; this gave the driver no direct view of the cars.
 To minimise the risk posed by potential equipment failure, each car is equipped with a safety brake system that works in conjunction with a rail located in the centre of each track.

 Over its operating life, several changes have been made to this funicular.
-Between 1920 and 1920, its original steam plant apparatus was retired in favour of an electric drive that was powered via direct current supplied via Scarborough's tramway system.
+In 1920, its original steam plant apparatus was retired in favour of an electric drive that was powered via direct current supplied via Scarborough's tramway system.
 Following the discontinuation of the town's trams, the railway was converted to use alternating current after 1931.
 During this work period, the original cars were replaced and new motors installed within the top of the station, which provided drivers with a full view of the cars.
 The lower station has subsequently been replaced by a more modern building.

 Passenger demand at the Central Tramway was particularly high, especially amongst guests at Scarborough's neighbouring Grand Hotel.
 The construction of the nearby St Nicholas Cliff Lift was heavily influenced by the level of demand for the Central Tramway.
 The lift had been continuously operated by the same company throughout its operating life.